 No doubt the first thing you notice upon entering is the huge circular light fixture attached to the wall.
 It’s known as the “Moon”, and it casts the entire room in a harsh lime-green neon light when it’s lit.

-The king bed sits beneath the Moon, adorned with a cute mini-guitar pillow.
+The king bed sits beneath the Moon, adorned with a cute pipa-shaped pillow.
 The bed was absolutely five-star in its quality, although I found it to be surprisingly soft for an Asian hotel (we tend to like our mattresses very firm!)

 There are useful light controls and a power outlet embedded in the walls on either side of the bed, while the bedside table features a telephone, a notepad, bottled water, and mints.
 All the decor in the hotel was designed to be a little on the wacky side, as can be seen by the spider-shaped card holder and the cubic paperweight.

 Beyond the bed is a small sitting area, where you’ll find a lounge chair that’s so spacious it could easily act as an extra twin bed.

 Opposite this, the television was mounted within the series of “tubes” that made up the design of the walls.
 In keeping with the hotel, the room’s decor was clearly trying to push boundaries, making you go “Hmm…” pretty much wherever you looked.

 Beneath the television, the tremendous amount of countertop space running along the length of the room was something I really loved.
 The countertop mainly housed the minibar (or “Mixbar”), which is arranged in a set of pull-out drawers incorporating – you guessed it – the letter W as a major part of the design.

 The other drawers consisted of a pull-out fridge and the coffee and tea set.